lara-vel-dev/backend-with-golang/the-basics/01-hello-world/README.md

 ``` Shell
 go run main.go
 ```
+There you go, you successfully compiled and executed your first Go program! :D

 > [!NOTE]
 > Newlines, spaces and tabs are known as whitespace (because you can't see them).
 Go mostly doesn't care about whitespace, we use it to make programs easier to read.
 (You could remove this lines and the program would behave in exactly the same way).